Joravarsinh Jadav

-Joravarsinh Danubhai Jadav (born 10 January 1940) is an Indian folklorist and proponent of the folk arts from Gujarat.
+Joravarsinh Danubhai Jadav (10 January 1940 – 7 November 2025) was an Indian folklorist and proponent of the folk arts from Gujarat.
 Exposed to folk culture as a child, he studied history and culture in Ahmedabad.
-He has written and edited more than 90 works on folk culture, folk literature, and folk arts.
+He wrote and edited more than 90 works on folk culture, folk literature, and folk arts.
 He established the Gujarat Lok Kala Foundation for the promotion of folk arts.
 He was awarded the Padma Shri in 2019.
-He is also the current Vice-chairman of the Sangeet Natak Akademi.
+He was also the Vice-chairman of the Sangeet Natak Akademi.

 Early life

-Jadav was born on 10 January 1940 in Akru village near Dhandhuka (now in Ahmedabad district, Gujarat) to a karadiya Rajput Jagirdar family.
+Jadav was born on 10 January 1940 in Akru village near Dhandhuka, Bombay Province (now in Ahmedabad district, Gujarat) to a karadiya Rajput Jagirdar family.
 His parents were Danubhai Halubhai Jadav and Pamba.
 He was the second of six children.
 He was raised by his stepmother, Gangaba.

 He was exposed to folk literature and folk arts as a child due to his living in a rural area.
 He received his primary school education in his village and in Sheth Hasanali High School in Dholka.
 He received his secondary school education from Gujarat Vidyapith in 1956–57.
 In 1961, he completed his bachelor of arts degree in Gujarati language and History at St. Xavier's College, Ahmedabad.

-Jadav had found the remains of a Late Harappan site on a mound near the Khalavi lake near his native village of Akru.
+Jadav found the remains of a Late Harappan site on a mound near the Khalavi lake near his native village of Akru.
 This whetted his interest in archaeology and history, and he completed his master of arts in Ancient Indian Culture at the Bholabhai Jeshingbhai Institute of Learning and Research, Ahmedabad, in 1963.
 His interests in folk literature, folk culture, and folk arts developed further during these years.